PrasanthGondi/ytlabelsPrivacyPolicy/index.md

    We may update this policy from time to time.
 We will notify users of any changes by posting the new policy on this page.

 10. Contact Us
-    For any questions about this privacy policy, please contact us at [Your Contact Email].
+    For any questions about this privacy policy, please contact us at ytlabelsdeveloper@gmail.com.